Animals - Plants - People - Environment

-- It's Fire Season and the Santa Ana Winds Are Lurking - The Santa Ana winds have fueled some of the largest wildfires including the Cedar Fire, Laguna Fire, Old fire, Esperanza Fire, Santiago Canyon Fire of 1889 and the Witch Fire.
+- It's Fire Season and the Santa Ana Winds Are Lurking - The Santa Ana winds have fueled some of the largest wildfires in the Southwet, including the Cedar Fire, Laguna Fire, Old Fire, Esperanza Fire, Santiago Canyon Fire of 1889 and the Witch Fire.

 Imperial Sand Dunes

 - How to Turn Your Smartphone into a Survival Tool